tlevine/www.thomaslevine.com/content/!/socrata-metrics-api/index.md

 You can also get access if a portal administrator makes the site metrics public.
 She can do this by talking to a support person from Socrata.

-Out of the 60 portals I know about, 12 currenly publish the analytics page openly.
+Out of the 60 portals I know about, 12 currently publish the analytics page openly.
 (I run [this script](https://github.com/tlevine/socrata-nominate/blob/master/has_analytics.sh) to check.)

 * [data.austintexas.gov](https://data.austintexas.gov/analytics)